brisberg/wiki.brisberg.dev/wiki/Home.md

 I need several CTA buttons to link back to `home` (brisberg.dev), `blog` (blog.brisberg.dev), and `github` (github.com/brisberg/wiki.brisberg.dev).

 Currently they are included with template injection and `menu.after`.
 It would be better to highlight them at the top to distinguish them from topic categories.

+#### Image Attribution CSS

+I should find a way to layer in CSS into the Markdown files.
+Sepcifically, I want to include a "Image From \<source>" line below images I use from other people.
+This attribution line should be smaller and centered.

+Currently I can embed html directly in markdown, but I would prefer to have a CSS sheet for this purpose.